gustavopinto/tesl/duplas/Dupla_CASSIO_ERIC.md

 ## Atividade 09
 1. Why unit tests?
-The idea is to check if each unit (module, class, method, etc.) of a software is executing as it should.
+    - The idea is to check if each unit (module, class, method, etc.) of a software is executing as it should.
 This is important in order to increase the reliability of a software, as well as avoiding each individual in a multi-collaborator project doesn't commit garbage that can compromise the software as a whole.
 Unit tests nowadays are becoming something more like a way of life that must be inherent to the programming practices of the developer, since tests can also ensure the software is being well maintained and sometimes good documented as well.
 2. What are the advantages of using CI?
+    - When integrating software into a shared repo more often, the advantage is that an automated build can verify each new commit in order to look for possible errors (debugging).
+This is important for detecting errors and bugs more quickly, as well as for avoiding a lot of backtracking (let's say the dev won't need to look into several weeks old commits because the bug must probably had come from newer patches).